GSA/idmanagement.gov/_buy/gsaicamsolutions.md

 ---

 This page contains information on the GSA ICAM Solutions Catalog and GSA ICAM Solutions and Shared Services Roadmap in response to [OMB Memo 19-17](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank"}{:rel="noopener noreferrer"}.
-- [GSA Solutions and Shared Services Roadmap](#icam-solutions-and-shared-services-roadmap) - A roadmap for providing or updating GSA Multiple Award Schedule solutions and shared services that allow agencies to achieve the outcomes in OMB ICAM policy and NIST standards and guidelines.
+- [GSA Solutions and Shared Services Roadmap](#gsa-icam-solutions-and-shared-services-roadmap) - A roadmap for providing or updating GSA Multiple Award Schedule solutions and shared services that allow agencies to achieve the outcomes in OMB ICAM policy and NIST standards and guidelines.
-- [GSA Solutions Catalog](#icam-solutions-catalog) - A a consolidated catalog of existing GSA Multiple Award Schedule ICAM solutions and shared services.
+- [GSA Solutions Catalog](#gsa-icam-solutions-catalog) - A a consolidated catalog of existing GSA Multiple Award Schedule ICAM solutions and shared services.

-# ICAM Solutions and Shared Services Roadmap
+# GSA ICAM Solutions and Shared Services Roadmap

 [This document](../../docs/gsa-icam-roadmap.pdf){:target="_blank"} provides a response to the Office of Management and Budget (OMB) memorandum M-19-17, “Enabling Mission Delivery through Improved Identity, Credential, and Access Management.”
 The memorandum outlines the federal government's Identity, Credential, and Access Management (ICAM) policy and establishes Government-wide responsibilities that include the General Services Administration (GSA).
 GSA is specifically tasked with developing and maintaining "a roadmap for providing or updating GSA solutions and shared services that allow agencies to achieve the outcomes in OMB ICAM policy and NIST standards and guidelines.”
 GSA analyzed the current state of ICAM solutions and shared services, and developed activities to address identified gaps based on the ICAM Services Framework.
 The roadmap aligns actions to the following three phases: